Craneo7/mali/notes.md

 0) info
 > within the notes there are some instructions on how to make certain files, but they can just be downloaded from the repository :)
-> the dll and exe have been tested and should just work (username: Helpdesk & pass: L3tm3!n)
+> the dll, exe and msi files have been tested and should just work (username: Helpdesk & pass: L3tm3!n)
 > if they don't work you'll have to make them yourself, the notes might help you with it

 1) orientation